Persistent homology of collider observations: when (w)hole matters: Summary and Conclusion

 \section{Summary and Conclusion}

 Observations recorded by several detectors at LHC involve a complex interplay of countless variables in action.
 In such a complex experimental setup, discovering several fundamental particles predicted by the quantum field theory models is triumphant for particle physics.
-However, to the best of our knowledge, the global topological properties of the data collected at LHC are not yet investigated to discriminate new physics models from the SM.
-In this preliminary study, we suggest a generic framework to investigate the properties of the ensemble of event space as a whole using persistent homology.
+In this preliminary study, we suggest a generic novel framework to investigate the properties of the ensemble of event space as a whole using persistent homology.
 This technique is slowly gaining popularity among the data science community as complementary to classical machine learning approaches.

 Philosophically, such global topological properties also establish that the system as a whole is as characteristically important as its components.
 We suggest that the signature of fundamental laws of Nature may also be found in the very complex global relations and information geometry associated with the LHC observations.
 This work serves as an exploratory step in that direction.